 Finding out who links to your site can give you a plethora of information that you can work with.
 The information may allow you to judge your successes and it may allow you to identify some problems that you need to work on, fix or avoid in the future.

-– Identifying any press coverage or successful content on your website
+- identifying any press coverage or successful content on your website

-– Finding interest in a certain sector, service or information that may surprise you
+- finding interest in a certain sector, service or information that may surprise you

-– Identifying your best links and understanding how and why you have them
+- identifying your best links and understanding how and why you have them

-A number of these tools are paid tools, but I am going to take you through some of the free tools you can use.
-Most will offer limited functions for free use, but if you patch them together you can gain a good insight.
-I will breakdown some of the good uses of three tools for you below:
+A number of these tools outlined are paid for tools, but I am going to take you through two of the free tools, or trials, you can use.
+If you patch them together you can gain a good insight.
+I will breakdown some of the good uses of two tools for you below:

-When here click ‘More >>’ under the ‘Who links most’ section.
+When here, click ‘More >>’ under the ‘Who links most’ section.
 Here you can see a list of domains that link to your website and the number of times they link to you.
 If you click ‘Download latest links’ a CSV with the specific URLs that are linking to pages of your website will be downloaded.

 Once you have this, open in Excel.

-For a quick overview I would suggest sorting your URLs alphabetically.
+For a quick overview, I would suggest sorting your URLs alphabetically.
 This may make it easier to look through.
-Keep an eye out for any low quality domains – they may look something like ‘Directory1234.com’ or ‘freesitelinks.com’.
+Keep an eye out for any low-quality domains – they may look something like ‘Directory1234.com’ or ‘freesitelinks.com’.
 You may also want to search through, visit the links and investigate yourself any that look good and any that do not!

-– Can export into Excel
+– can export into Excel

-– Gives you the full URLs linking (if you use the ‘latest links’ feature)
+– gives you the full URLs linking (if you use the ‘latest links’ feature)

-– Provides little extra information (including: anchor text, followed/no followed, estimated authority, link destination)
+– provides little extra information (including: anchor text, followed/no followed, estimated authority, link destination)

 You will be faced with your URL Rank and Ahrefs Domain Rank – these are estimates of your authority.
 You can also see an estimate of the number of backlinks you hold as well as the number of referring domains – referring domains are the most important thing here.

-Also check the ‘Backlink Types’, governmental and educational links are generally high authority and trusted.
+Governmental and educational links are generally high authority and trusted.
 Links from these types of website are very good and a very good sign that you have a high quality, natural backlink profile.

-– Can put a number on high value links
+- can put a number on high-value links

-– Follow/no-follow distribution
+- follow/no-follow distribution

-– In paid version you can export all URLs
+- you can export all URLs